ikhondker/anypo/docs/tenant/anypo-tenant-development-20240816.md

 -------------------------------------------------------------------------------------------------
 1. for non id PK, define PK in model
 2. when column name and relation name equal error.
 Must be separated
-3. when rout is same called the tenant rout invoice/attachment etc both in landlord and tenant Route::get('/invoices/create/{po}',[InvoiceController::class,'create'])->name('invoices.create');
+3. when route is same called the tenant rout invoice/attachment etc both in landlord and tenant Route::get('/invoices/create/{po}',[InvoiceController::class,'create'])->name('invoices.create');
 	can:access-back-office